Giza, Egypt – Tour Guides & Riding Horseback Through The Village of Nazlet El-Samman

 Starting out bright and early, we took a taxi to the village of Nazlet El-Samman.
 This village is located at the base of the Giza Pyramid Complex.

-As we left our hotel, Le Meridian, to wait for our taxi I noticed a dog being led around a car, sniffing it before the car was allowed entrance into the parking lot.
+As we left our hotel, Le Meridian, to wait for our taxi, I noticed a dog.
+Someone led it around a car.
+The dog sniffed the car before it was allowed entrance into the parking lot.

 Picking a Tour Guide

-As Michael and I walked towards the area leading to the pyramids, we were aggressively approached by local ” guides” offering tours either on a camel or on a horse.
+As Michael and I walked towards the area leading to the pyramids, we encountered local ” guides”.
+They aggressively offered tours on a camel or horse.

-These locals declared their authenticity as legitimate tour guides because of the inscribed red tags pinned to their jellabiya, indicating so.
+These locals declared their authenticity as legitimate tour guides.
+They did this because of the inscribed red tags pinned to their jellabiya, indicating so.

-Michael didn’t want a tour guide but I did as I was excited at the idea of riding horses while touring the pyramids.
+Michael didn’t want a tour guide.
+However, I did because I was excited at the idea of riding horses while touring the pyramids.

 A tall, persistent Egyptian man named Frank (I’m sure his parents didn’t call him Frank at birth!) got our attention.